Optimal Path-Planning with Random Breakdowns: GENERAL SETTING

+Here the last two terms again encode the optimal cost-to-go whenever a mode switch occurs.
 Following the derivation presented in \cite{CarteeVlad_UQ}, we arrive at the following system of coupled PDEs for the value functions:

 The inclusion of partial breakdowns significantly complicates the model.
-Previously, it was possible to sequentially solve for $R$ and then $u$, but due to the coupling of $u_1$ and $u_2$ that strategy is no longer possible in general.
-One exception is when the only depot is located at the target and $\lambda_2 = 0$.
-In this case, the boundary condition for $u_2$ is known, since plugging in $u_1 = 0$ on $G$ gives $u_2 = \sscap{R}{D}$ on $D$, and the PDEs become decoupled.
-We can also recover simpler models as special cases of equations \eqref{eq:u1pde} and \eqref{eq:u2pde}.
-First, setting $\lambda_1 = \lambda_2 = \phi = 0$ recovers the classical path planning problem without breakdowns.
+Previously it was possible to sequentially solve for $R$ and then $u$, but due to the coupling of $u_1$ and $u_2$ that strategy is no longer possible in general.
+One exception is when the only depot is located at the target and there are no total breakdowns in mode 2 ($\lambda_2 = 0$).
+In this case, the boundary condition for $u_2$ is known, since plugging in $u_1 = 0$ on $G$ gives $u_2 = \sscap{R}{D}$ on $D$, and thus the PDEs become decoupled.
+We can also recover simpler models as special cases of \eqref{eq:u1pde} and \eqref{eq:u2pde}.
+First, setting $\lambda_1 = \lambda_2 = \phi = 0$ recovers the classical path-planning problem without breakdowns.
 If we instead set $\lambda_2 = \phi = 0$, we obtain the simplified model from the previous subsection.
-Finally, letting $\lambda_1 = \lambda_2 = 0$ corresponds to an additional model with only partial breakdowns, which we examine in Examples 3 and 4.
+Finally, setting $\lambda_1 = \lambda_2 = 0$ corresponds to an additional model with only partial breakdowns, which we examine in Examples 3 and 4.